 Jesus answered, “Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit.
 Flesh gives birth to flesh, but the Spirit gives birth to spirit.
 You should not be surprised at my saying, ‘You must be born again.The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit.”
 (John 3:5-8)

-2019 was my Ironman Triathlon.
-Welcome 2020, we here at Rhema International pray all our readers have a Very Happy, Healthy and Prosperous New Year!
+2020 was our Ironman Triathlon.
+But if you are reading this post God kept you through it all and you should be praising Him and thanking Him just for that!
+Welcome 2021, we here at Rhema International pray all our readers have a Very Happy, Healthy and Prosperous New Year!
 Blessings and Peace be unto you!